Dimitri Salachas

-Dimitri (Dimitrios) Salachas (born June 7, 1939 in Athens, Greece) was the Apostolic Exarch of the Greek Byzantine Catholic Church.
+Dimitrios (Dimitri) Salachas (7 June 1939 – 16 October 2023) was the apostolic exarch of the Greek Byzantine Catholic Church.

-Life
+Biography

-Salachas was born on June 7, 1939 in Athens, Greece and was ordained priest on February 9, 1964.
+Dimitrios Salachas was born in Athens on 7 June 1939, and was ordained priest on 9 February 1964.

-He is a well-known Greek scholar in Canon Law.
-He has done his doctoral research in Byzantine Ecclesiastical Laws and civil laws.
-He has taught Canon Law (both Latin and Oriental) in Pontifical Urbaniana University, Pontifical Gregorian University, Pontifical University of Saint Thomas Aquinas, Angelicum and Pontifical Oriental Institute in Rome.
+Salachas was a well-known Greek scholar in Canon Law.
+He did his doctoral research in Byzantine ecclesiastical laws and civil laws.
+He taught canon law (both Latin and Oriental) in Pontifical Urbaniana University, Pontifical Gregorian University, Pontifical University of Saint Thomas Aquinas, Angelicum and Pontifical Oriental Institute in Rome.

-He is consultor of the Congregation for the Oriental Churches and of the Pontifical Councils for the Interpretation of the Legislative Texts and for the Promotion of the Unity of Christians.
-As an expert in comparative Ecclesiastical Laws, Bishop Salachas is member of the Episcopal Conference of Greece.
-He is the member of the Joint International Commission for Theological Dialogue Between the Catholic Church and the Orthodox Church.
-He is the member of the International Society of Oriental Canon Law.
+Salachas was consultor of the Congregation for the Oriental Churches and of the Pontifical Councils for the Interpretation of the Legislative Texts and for the Promotion of the Unity of Christians.
+As an expert in comparative Ecclesiastical Laws, Bishop Salachas was a member of the Episcopal Conference of Greece.
+He was a member of the Joint International Commission for Theological Dialogue Between the Catholic Church and the Orthodox Church.
+He was a member of the International Society of Oriental Canon Law.

-On 23 April 2008 was appointed Apostolic Exarch of the Greek Byzantine Catholic Church and titular bishop.
+On 23 April 2008, he was appointed Apostolic Exarch of the Greek Catholic Apostolic Exarchate of Greece and titular bishop.
 He was ordained bishop on 24 May 2008.
 In 2008 he was appointed titular bishop of Carcabia, and on 14 May 2012 he was promoted to the titular see of Gratianopolis.
+Pope Francis accepted his resignation on 2 February 2016.

+Salachas died on 16 October 2023, at the age of 84.